-Caught Driving Without a License?
+Caught Driving Without A License?
 You Could Be Facing Jail Time.

-Under Virginia traffic laws, a first offense for driving on a non-valid driver's license, including a suspended or revoked license is a Class 2 misdemeanor.
+Under Virginia traffic laws, a first offense for driving on a nonvalid driver’s license, including a suspended or revoked license, is a Class 2 misdemeanor.
 If you are found guilty, you face up to a $1,000 fine and six months in jail.

 Make sure you have an experienced criminal defense lawyer protecting your rights.
 I am Virginia traffic ticket defense attorney Robert T. Dearborn.
-Since I opened my firm in 2000, I have helped more than 3,500 people fight to protect their driving privileges.
+Since I opened my firm in 2000, I have helped more than 5,000 people fight to protect their driving privileges.
 Contact me for a free consultation about your charges.
 I will give you an honest assessment of your case and help you decide what legal option you should pursue.
-If you hire me, I offer a flat fee rate for many services.
+If you hire me, I offer a flat-fee rate for many services.

 Police officers will look at your record at the time of your traffic stop to see if you have any prior convictions.
-Prosecutors want to charge you with the highest offense possible, which is typically a misdemeanor charge for driving on suspended license or on a non-valid driver's license.
-I will work aggressively to have your charges dismissed or reduced to a lower charge that won't include time in jail or a heavy fine.
+Prosecutors want to charge you with the highest offense possible, which is typically a misdemeanor charge for driving on a suspended license or on a nonvalid driver’s license.
+I will work aggressively to have your charges dismissed or reduced to a lower charge that won’t include time in jail or a heavy fine.

 My firm is recognized for its focus on traffic violations defense.
 If you have been charged with driving without a license, I am ready to help.
-I offer flat fee rates for many legal defense services, including:
+I offer flat-fee rates for many legal defense services, including: